 Students who change their primary modality from on-campus to online will register exclusively for online classes from that semester forward.
-They will be required to complete their remaining course of study on the Coursera platform and will no longer be permitted to enroll in on-campus classes or the limited number of online classes that were designed exclusively as part of the on-campus program.
+They will be required to complete their remaining course of study via courses that are offered exclusively in the online BLS program; they will no longer be permitted to enroll in on-campus classes or the limited number of online classes that were designed exclusively as part of the on-campus program.